DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts/readme.md

 - Input Viewer and Position Viewer

 ## How to Use
-In order to use this tool you are required to use a custom version of Dolphin specificly built for TAS creation called [Dolphin Lua Core](https://github.com/SwareJonge/Dolphin-Lua-Core).
+In order to use these scripts you are required to use a custom version of Dolphin specificly built for TAS creation called [Dolphin Lua Core](https://github.com/SwareJonge/Dolphin-Lua-Core).

 Once you have downloaded this build, you will need to place the contents of the latest release into the '/sys/scripts/' folder found inside your dolphin lua core install folder.